 If you are serious about your photography and put a lot of effort into post-processing, then you should definitely consider this monitor.
 It's relatively compact and cheaper than its larger 4K brothers, but not less capable in terms of image quality.
 Highly recommended.

-The 24" CG247X monitor is impressive when it comes to the smallest color nuances and exact color tone rendering with maximum image quality and accuracy.
+The 24" CG247X monitor is impressive when it comes to the smallest colour nuances and exact colour tone rendering with maximum image quality and accuracy.
 With 3D LUT and automatic self-calibration.

 - IPS (Wide Gamut)